puritanviitm/CKAD/Security Context.md

 ### Task 1: Set the security context for a Pod

 To specify security settings for a Pod, include the securityContext field in the Pod specification.
-The securityContext field is a PodSecurityContext object.

 The security settings that you specify for a Pod apply to all Containers in the Pod.
 Here is a configuration file for a Pod that has a securityContext and an emptyDir volume:

 ```
 vi security-context.yaml